Who we are

 What will be included in the solar energy park?

-The on-site storage facilities would provide an important balancing service for the national grid whereby electricity generated by the panels can be stored on site at times when grid-demand is low, then exported at times of higher demand.
+The on-site storage facilities would provide an important balancing service for the national grid whereby electricity generated by the panels can be stored on site at times when grid demand is low, then exported at times of higher demand.
+It may also enable energy to be imported from the national grid so it can be stored until it is needed.

 Our plans for the project will also include any necessary and appropriate environmental mitigation and enhancement measures to ensure the scheme treads as lightly as possible on the local area.